neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ### Option 2: Manual Data Import with LOAD CSV

 With data files ready, let's fill up the database.
 If you're unfamiliar with Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see `LOAD CSV` in action before you start.

-Start Neo4j, and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
-Note that although the shell requires semicolons, they are optional in the pretty web browser console.
+- Start Neo4j, and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
+Note that although the shell requires semicolons, they are optional in the pretty web browser console

-Make sure you got the correct directory path with the test query below (but replace with your own path for `PATH_TO_CSV`).
-Since this tutorial assumes you're running Neo4j locally, your `PATH_TO_CSV` should look something like `file:/` + `path from root to csv folder/` + `filename.csv`.
+- Make sure you got the correct directory path with the test query below (but replace with your own path for `PATH_TO_CSV`).
+Since this tutorial assumes you're running Neo4j locally, your `PATH_TO_CSV` should look something like `file:/` + `path from root to csv folder/` + `filename.csv`.This query uses the _Movie_ data set's `genre_nodes.csv` as an example.
+The query returns the raw data stored in the said file.
+Note that this query only reads the .csv file; the command doesn't import any data into the database yet

 ```
 LOAD CSV WITH HEADERS